-The PHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the Housing Quality Standards (HQS), unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.
-For existing housing, the HAP contract must be executed promptly after the PHA selects the owner proposal and inspects the housing units.
-For newly constructed or rehabilitated housing the HAP contract must be executed after the PHA has inspected the completed units and has determined that the units have been completed in accordance with the agreement to enter into HAP, and the owner furnishes all required evidence of completion.
+COC may not enter into a HAP contract until each contract unit has been inspected and COC has determined that the unit complies with the Housing Quality Standards (HQS), unless COC has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.
+For existing housing, the HAP contract must be executed promptly after COC selects the owner proposal and inspects the housing units.
+For newly constructed or rehabilitated housing the HAP contract must be executed after COC has inspected the completed units and has determined that the units have been completed in accordance with the agreement to enter into HAP, and the owner furnishes all required evidence of completion.

-For existing housing, the HAP contract will be executed within 10 business days of the PHA determining that all units pass HQS.
+For existing housing, the HAP contract will be executed within 10 business days of COC determining that all units pass HQS.

-For rehabilitated or newly constructed housing, the HAP contract will be executed within 10 business days of the PHA determining that the units have been completed in accordance with the agreement to enter into HAP, all units meet HQS, and the owner has submitted all required evidence of completion.
+For rehabilitated or newly constructed housing, the HAP contract will be executed within 10 business days of COC determining that the units have been completed in accordance with the agreement to enter into HAP, all units meet HQS, and the owner has submitted all required evidence of completion.

-Term of HAP Contract [24 CFR 983.205, FR Notice 1/18/17, and Notice PIH 2017-21]
+Term of HAP Contract [24 CFR 983.205; FR Notice 1/18/17]

-The PHA may enter into a HAP contract with an owner for an initial term of no less than one year and no more than 20 years for each contract unit.
+COC may enter into a HAP contract with an owner for an initial term of no less than one year and no more than 20 years for each contract unit.
 The length of the term of the HAP contract for any contract unit may not be less than one year, nor more than 20 years.
-In the case of PHA-owned units, the term of the HAP contract must be agreed upon by the PHA and the independent entity approved by HUD [24 CFR 983.59(b)(2)].
+In the case of PHA-owned units, the term of the HAP contract must be agreed upon by COC and the independent entity approved by HUD [24 CFR 983.59(b)(2)].